Medium modifications to jet angularities using SCET with Glauber gluons: Introduction

-To fully exploit the power of jet measurements for evaluating medium properties, differential jet substructure measurements must be considered.
+To fully exploit the power of jet measurements to evaluate medium properties, differential jet substructure measurements are considered useful.
 These measurements provide information about the distribution of particles within the jet.
-In recent years, there has been a growing interest in studying such observables in AA due to their potential role in providing pivotal information about the microscopic properties of QGP.
-In particular, jet substructure observables can be designed to focus on specific regions of the phase space.
-For instance, some of the substructure observables that have been measured so far include jet mass~\cite{CMS:2018fof}, jet fragmentation functions~\cite{CMS:2012nro,CMS:2014jjt}, splitting functions~\cite{ALargeIonColliderExperiment:2021mqf}, jet shapes~\cite{CMS:2013lhm,CMS:2018jco} and others~\cite{ALICE:2019ykw,CMS:2020plq}.
-These substructure measurements provide an additional advantage in disentangling the effects of the initial state, cold nuclear matter (CNM) effects, from jet-medium interactions~\cite{Chien:2015hda}.
+In recent years, there has been a growing interest in studying such observables in AA due to their potential to reveal crucial information about the microscopic properties of the QGP.
+For example, some of the substructure observables that have been measured so far include jet mass~\cite{CMS:2018fof}, jet fragmentation functions~\cite{CMS:2012nro,CMS:2014jjt}, momentum splitting fraction~\cite{ALargeIonColliderExperiment:2021mqf}, jet shapes~\cite{CMS:2013lhm,CMS:2018jco}, and others~\cite{ALICE:2019ykw,CMS:2020plq}.\footnote{There have been some recent studies of angularities in the medium, see Refs.~\cite{Chien:2024uax, Li:2024pfi}} These substructure measurements provide an additional advantage in disentangling various effects -- including the initial state and cold nuclear matter (CNM) effects -- from jet-medium interactions~\cite{Chien:2015hda}.

-One family of jet substructure observables of particular interest is called angularities~ \cite{Berger:2003iw}.
-The angularity of a reconstructed jet in pp (and AA) collisions is defined by
+One family of jet substructure observables of particular interest are angularities~\cite{Berger:2003iw,Berger:2004xf}.
+The angularity of a reconstructed jet in a pp (or AA) collision is defined as~\cite{Hornig:2016ahz,Larkoski:2017jix,Kang:2018qra}

-where $\Delta {\cal R}_{iJ} = \sqrt{(\Delta \eta_{iJ})^2+(\Delta \phi_{iJ})^2}$ and $p_T^i$ denotes the transverse momenta of the particles $i$ in the jet.
+where $\Delta {\cal R}_{iJ} = \sqrt{(\Delta \eta_{iJ})^2+(\Delta \phi_{iJ})^2}$ and $\vec{p}_T^{\,\,i}$ denotes the transverse momentum of the particle $i$ in the jet relative to the beam axis.
 Here $\Delta \eta_{iJ}$ and $\Delta\phi_{iJ}$ are the rapidity and azimuthal angle separation between the particle $i$ and the jet $J$.
-The sum $i$ is over all particles of a reconstructed jet and $p_T$ is the transverse momentum of the jet.
+The sum ($i\in J$) is over all particles in the reconstructed jet, and $p_T \equiv \vert \vec{p}_T\vert$ is the transverse momentum of the jet.
 Variation of the exponent `$a$' provides sensitivity to different sectors of the jet.
-For instance, when $a<0$ it probes the collinear radiations in the jet while for $a>0$ the observable also gets a significant contribution from the soft radiations.
-The jet constituents undergo a further redistribution in the case where the jet passes through a medium.
-Thus, one can characterize the effect of a change in the energy-momentum distribution of the jet constituents, expected in AA collisions compared to vacuum, by a global fit to the differential angularity distributions for different exponents.
+For instance, when $a<0$ it probes the collinear radiation in the jet while for $a>0$ the observable also gets a significant contribution from the soft radiation.
+The ability to tune the angularity exponent, therefore, provides access to various moments of the jet transverse momentum ($p_T$) spectrum, which is essential for understanding the energy loss and color coherence dynamics in the medium.